Lisa Bloom

-Lisa Read Bloom (née Bray; born September 20, 1961) is an American attorney known for advising Harvey Weinstein amid various sexual abuse allegations, and for representing women whose sexual harassment claims precipitated the firing of Bill O'Reilly from Fox News.
+Lisa Read Bloom (née Bray; born September 20, 1961) is an American civil rights attorney known for representing high-profile clients in cases involving sexual harassment, discrimination, and abuse.
+Bloom has represented clients like Janice Dickinson against Bill Cosby, Mischa Barton in a revenge porn case, multiple women whose sexual harassment claims resulted in the firing of Bill O'Reilly from Fox News, and Blac Chyna against Rob Kardashian.
+She gained attention for briefly advising Harvey Weinstein in 2017, a decision she later apologized for, citing it as a mistake.
+Bloom also represented women accusing Donald Trump of sexual misconduct during the 2016 election.

-Bloom founded and owns the Bloom Firm, a law firm that has represented clients including Kathy Griffin and Mischa Barton.
+Bloom founded and owns the Bloom Firm, a general-practice law firm handling family, civil, and criminal matters in California and New York firm that has represented clients including Kathy Griffin and Mischa Barton.
 Bloom was also the anchor of Lisa Bloom: Open Court (formerly Bloom and Politan: Open Court), a two-hour live legal news program on truTV's In Session, from 2006 to 2009.

 Bloom is the only child of civil rights attorney Gloria Allred and Peyton Huddleston Bray Jr.

 Early life and education

 Bloom was born Lisa Read Bray, the daughter of Gloria Bloom (later Allred) and father Peyton Huddleston Bray Jr. Her mother is Jewish.
 Her parents' marriage was short-lived—they had married and divorced while in college.
 Peyton Bray, who suffered from bipolar disorder, later killed himself, and Bloom subsequently took her mother's maiden name.
 When Bloom was seven, her mother married William C. Allred.

 Bloom received a bachelor's degree from UCLA, where she graduated Phi Beta Kappa and was National College Debate Champion.
 She received her J.D. degree from Yale Law School in 1986.